 You should determine your flexibility within reason and what works for you.
 If you are not flexible with certain days or hours you should inform your employer.
 It is best to emphasise other days or hours you are willing to work.

-It is best to avoid giving your employer an inaccurate impression of your work availability.
+Avoid giving your employer an inaccurate impression of your work availability.
 If you express to an employer that you are completely open, and then after you have been hired inform them you have something on, it may result in the job offer being revoked.
 The ability to be available when required is a desirable quality for many employers.
 However, honesty is best.
 You should be clear about when you are available to work to ensure a smooth relationship.

 Business owners understand that at some point in time, their team members will need to take leave.
 In most job roles your leave will have to be approved by your employer.
 Whether you are planning a holiday or something has come up last minute, the earlier that you communicate that you wish to take some time off work, the better.
 In the best case scenario, you should leave enough time for your employer to ensure that your workload can be covered.

 Be clear when you explain your work availability.
 Employers understand you might have other commitments.
 Therefore, your work availability may sometimes need to be rearranged.
 You should give a concise explanation about why you are unavailable to work, whether it is due to study, sporting or family commitments.

 When an employer asks ‘when are you available to start work?’, it is sometimes alluring to say that you are available ‘straight away’.
 Some people may say this because they really want the job, and they think it is what the employer wants to hear.
 If you are changing jobs, you should decide when it is best to start, to allow enough time to leave your current job role on good terms.